Nuclear news RSS feeds from around the web

 -

-The Department of Energy (DOE) today released the following statement from U.S. Secretary of Energy Chris Wright on President Trump’s 2026 Budget released this morning: -
+The Department of Energy today released a statement from U.S. Secretary of Energy Chris Wright on President Trump’s Presidential Memorandum halting the Biden Administration’s radical Columbia River Basin policy. -

-The Federal Permitting Improvement Steering Council (Permitting Council) today announced increased transparency and accountability for the federal permitting of two Department of Energy (DOE) critical minerals projects.
+The Federal Permitting Improvement Steering Council announced increased transparency and accountability for the federal permitting of two Department of Energy (DOE) lithium processing projects. -

 Today in Energy